CarlosFaccelli26/MilesToneProject-The-Lock-Door/README.md

   7. [Github](https://github.com/).
      - Used to store the project.
   8. [Balsamiq](https://balsamiq.com/wireframes/?gclid=Cj0KCQiAlZH_BRCgARIsAAZHSBkd367oC7MTQ3JSGyKp4-L14-RIxCOmcc_RS85PwgekpxOu6BzyCFcaAoDvEALw_wcB).
-     - Used to create wireframes on desktop, tablet and mobile devices.
+     - Used to create wireframes on desktop and mobile devices.
   9. [Am i Responsive](http://ami.responsivedesign.is/#)
-     - Used to create a nice picture of my Project displayed on mobile, tablet and desktop.
+     - Used to create a nice mockup of my Project displayed on mobile, tablet and desktop.

 ## Features
 1. Responsive on all devices.